Home Health Stroke: causes, symptoms, first aid, prevention

 6. You need to apply ice to your head.

-8. In rare cases, but still it happens that the victim's heart stops.
+8. In rare cases, but it still happens that the victim’s heart stops.
 In this case, it is necessary to start chest compressions and artificial respiration.

-3. If this does not work out from the first puncture, you do not need to poke a needle into a person until blood flows.
-Simply squeeze the victim's finger with your hands and squeeze out a drop.
+3. If it doesn’t work with the first puncture, there is no need to poke the needle into the person until the blood starts flowing.
+Simply squeeze the victim's finger with your own hands and squeeze out a drop.
+As soon as blood appears on all 10 fingers, the patient will come to his senses and his health will become much better.

 Stroke treatment 5

-Treatment takes place in several stages:
+Treatment occurs in several stages:

-1. Intensive therapy, where the main symptoms are relieved.
+Intensive therapy, where the main symptoms are relieved.

-3. Home treatment regimen.
+2. Home treatment regimen.

-• a course of vascular therapy;
+course of vascular therapy;

 • oxygen therapy;